How to measure your DPS

 You have to take into consideration the average DPS of your group as well.
 Obviously if you have someone who does a hell lot of damage, your own DPS can be lower.
 You also should take into consideration how much available time you have.
 A normal dungeon with 8k DPS can take up to an hour, while the same dungeon with 25k DPS will take 10 minutes !

-You’ll notice I usually set the min DPS lower than this for the trials, that’s because I know some of the people who will come have enough DPS to compensate for lower DPS and since we’re a casual learning guild, we have the time to retry and struggle.
+You’ll notice I usually set the min DPS lower than this for the trials (or I don’t set any min DPS at all), that’s because I know some of the people who will come have enough DPS to compensate for lower DPS and since we’re a casual learning guild, we have the time to retry and struggle.
 I also want as many people as possible to be able to come and experience trials !

 When should I start caring about DPS ?